allebone/help.omni.af.mil/docs/PEX/Training.md

 3. Select from each list and click Generate TAR.

 4. Select the Actual Sortie Type in the TAR header if required.
-The rest of this tab functions the same as the Person ta2.
+The rest of this tab functions the same as the Person tab.

 5. Select the Fuel Consumption button to open the Fuel Data section: